Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

 5. In `/app/src/Config/index.ts` set `STA_BASE_URL` to point to the external URL `'https://the-sta.com'` -- not to your localhost or its IP address, otherwise the app won't be able to connect to the API when it's installed on someone's phone.

+6. In `/app/.env` make sure you have set the value for `BUGSNAG_API_KEY` (or uncomment it)

    ## Google Play Store (Android)

-6. Go to the `/app/android` directory in a terminal window and run the command `fastlane beta`.
+7. Go to the `/app/android` directory in a terminal window and run the command `fastlane beta`.
 You'll be prompted twice at the beginning for passwords -- both are the password you got for the `my-release-key.keystore` file in the [Setup to deploy the app section](#setup-to-deploy-the-app) above.

    > The process can take a while (sometimes 30 minutes or more)!
 If it fails, try [the troubleshooting tips here](https://thecodingmachine.github.io/react-native-boilerplate/docs/BetaBuild/#troubleshooting), see [Google Play Store known issues](#google-play-store-known-issues) below or ask for help on the team Slack channel if you can't figure it out.

-7. If you have access, check in the [Google Play Console](https://play.google.com/console) that the new version of the app has successfully been added (Volunteer app > Release > Internal testing) -- you should see the new version number next to 'Latest release' under 'Track summary'.
+8. If you have access, check in the [Google Play Console](https://play.google.com/console) that the new version of the app has successfully been added (Volunteer app > Release > Internal testing) -- you should see the new version number next to 'Latest release' under 'Track summary'.

-8. Download the updated version of the app to your Android phone ([see download instructions](#download-the-app) near the top of this README).
+9. Download the updated version of the app to your Android phone ([see download instructions](#download-the-app) near the top of this README).
 On the Google Play Store screen, there should be an 'Update' button to download the latest version of the app to your device.

    ### Google Play Store known issues